For Immediate Release

 Current Water Policies Impacting the Central Valley Create Uncertain Future for Central Valley Ag Communities, New Report Details

-FRESNO, CA – A new Report entitled “The Implications of Agricultural Water for the Central Valley” by Professor Michael Shires warns of impending economic decline in the Central Valley if water supplies continue to decline for farmers in the region.
+FRESNO, CA – A new Report (PDF)entitled “The Implications of Agricultural Water for the Central Valley” by Professor Michael Shires warns of impending economic decline in the Central Valley if water supplies continue to decline for farmers in the region.
 “This report connects the critical role of agriculture in the region,” said Johnny Amaral, Deputy General Manager, External Affairs.
 “It provides elected officials with a picture of the future, where water is available, and agriculture supports the Central Valley and provides food for California and the nation.
 It also analyzes a potential future where continued reductions in water supplies diminish agriculture as the Central Valley region struggles to find replacement jobs and businesses.”

 Professor Shires’ analysis found that the Central Valley can thrive with an adequate water supply that historically supported irrigated agriculture and food processing industries.
 And, when water deliveries met the contracted levels, the Report showed that overall output increased by 17 percent and employment opportunities increased by nearly 20 percent.